 How can I back up a DynamoDB table to Amazon S3?

-How can I back up an Amazon DynamoDB table using Amazon Simple Storage Service (Amazon S3)?
+I want to back up my Amazon DynamoDB table using Amazon Simple Storage Service (Amazon S3).

 DynamoDB offers two built-in backup methods: